huridocs/uwazi/README.md

 This will run the entire test suite, both on server and client apps.

 Some suites need MongoDB configured in Replica Set mode to run properly.
-The provided Docker Compose file runs MongoDB in Replica Set mode but user action may be needed to initialize the cluster.
-Refer to [MongoDB's documentation](https://www.mongodb.com/docs/manual/tutorial/deploy-replica-set/#initiate-the-replica-set) for more information.
+The provided Docker Compose file runs MongoDB in Replica Set mode and initializes the cluster automatically, if you are using your own mongo installation Refer to [MongoDB's documentation](https://www.mongodb.com/docs/manual/tutorial/deploy-replica-set/#initiate-the-replica-set) for more information.

 #### End to End (e2e)